Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

    - Click `Deploy`
 4. Copy the Web app URL - this will be your `PUBLIC_GOOGLE_SCRIPT_URL`

-The script includes several important features:
-1. Proper error handling if no email is provided
-2. JSONP support through callback parameter
-3. CORS headers for cross-origin requests
-4. Timestamp logging for each subscription
-5. Clean JSON responses for success/error states

-When a user subscribes:
-1. The email is sent to this endpoint
-2. The script validates the input
-3. If valid, it adds a new row with timestamp and email
-4. Returns a success/error message that our frontend can handle

 This setup gives you a simple but effective database for your newsletter subscriptions, with zero hosting costs and easy export options when you need to migrate to a more robust solution.

 Remember to add the Web app URL to your environment variables as `PUBLIC_GOOGLE_SCRIPT_URL` in your deployment platform (Netlify/Vercel).

 ### 5. Cross-Component Communication

 To ensure a consistent experience, we needed components to communicate when a user subscribes.

+This way, if someone subscribes through the popup, the profile form automatically hides, and vice versa.

 We use localStorage and custom events:

 ```javascript
 // Store subscription status